How to send money to Iceland

 - LandsbankinnKletthals 1Reykjavik, 110+354-410-4000Open 12:09am to 4pm Monday to Friday

 - LandsbankinnHamraborg 8Kopavog, 200+354-410-4000Open 12:09am to 4pm Monday to Friday

 Alfabakka 10Reykjavik, 109+354-410-4000Open 12:09am to 4pm Monday to Friday

 Hofdabakki 9Reykjavik, 1105801000Open 9am to 7pm Monday to Friday, 11am to 4pm Saturday, 1am to 4pm Sunday

 Thonglabakka 4Reykjavik, 1095801200Open 9am to 7pm Monday to Friday, 11am to 4pm Saturday, 1am to 4pm Sunday

 Dalvegi 18Kopavogur, 2005801000Open 9am to 7pm Monday to Friday, 11am to 4pm Saturday, 1am to 4pm Sunday

 Litlatuni 3Gardabaer, 2105801200Open 9am to 7pm Monday to Friday, 11am to 4pm Saturday, 1am to 4pm Sunday

 Tips for picking up cash in Iceland

-According to the Department of Foreign Affairs and Trade, Australian visitors to Iceland should exercise normal safety precautions.
+According to the Government of Canada, visitors to Iceland should exercise normal safety precautions.
 When picking up cash, make sure to: